Seagate Technology Corporate Governance Guidelines

 - Share Ownership

-The Board encourages directors to own shares of the Company.
-The Company has adopted Officer and Director Share Ownership Guidelines (“Guidelines”) requiring ownership by non-employee directors of ordinary shares valued at four (4) times his or her annual cash retainer, measured quarterly based on the quarter closing share price.
+The Company has adopted Officer and Director Share Ownership Guidelines (“Guidelines”) requiring ownership (i) by non-employee directors of ordinary shares valued at four (4) times his or her annual cash retainer, measured quarterly based on the quarter closing share price and (ii) by the Company’s CEO, CFO and other Section 16 officers of ordinary shares in an amount equal to an applicable target value based on a multiple of annual salary.
 The Board periodically reviews and updates the Guidelines as the Board deems appropriate.

-These guidelines should be interpreted and construed in the context of all applicable laws, the Company’s Articles of Association and other corporate governance documents.
+These guidelines should be interpreted and construed in the context of all applicable laws, the Company’s Constitution and other corporate governance documents.

 The Company is committed to continuously reviewing and updating our policies, and the Company therefore reserves the right to amend these guidelines at any time, for any reason, subject to applicable law.

 As amended by the Board of Directors on April 28, 2020.